Magdalena Firlit logo

 Success of Implementing EBM

 Previously, I have described some challenges with the Evidence-Based Management implementation.
 There are plenty of challenges regarding the process of applying Evidence-Based Management, there are also great results.
 Right direction, right goals, right decisions The EBM enables perfectly validate the strategic goal, Product Goals and tactical goals.
-It happens due to frequent inspection and adaptation,
+It happens due to frequent inspection and adaptation, so empirical process.
+The EBM KVAs should always represent the current data so that the decision-making process is straightforward and more transparent.
+Example: the company

 Read More »